12 Perspectives to Celebrate The Holidays

 Then the media joins in with sales, deals and seasonal projects for the disadvantaged.
 All vie for their truth of the meaning of Christmas.

 The resilient person is able to muster up a sense of internal locus of control and speak from personal values, choices and, most likely, faith.
-To do want.
-Know, if not state, “I know the TRUE meaning of Christmas, for me”.
+They might be heard saying, “I know the TRUE meaning of Christmas, for me”.
 Then they put their meaning into action.

 Twelve Ways To Celebrate the True Meaning of Christmas